gregnorth/nvm/README.md

 - `version` - node.js version, default to the name attribute
 - `from_source` - install from source if true, default to false
-- `alias_as_default` - alias the current version as the default version, default true
+- `set_system_default` - set the current version as the system default, default true

 #### Examples